mgutt/save-web-page.sh/README.md

 **Example: Open URL and return html source code**

-By default the script opens the URL with firefox or chromium and returns the html source code of the web page.
+By default wgetg opens the URL with firefox or chromium and returns the html source code of the web page.

 ```
 $ ./wgetg https://example.com